thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 *sample resolver class code and resolver template code.
 *a sample module that contains a class called resolver to manage a nameserver file called, /etc/resolv.conf.
 *an example of using the Puppet Enterprise console to add the resolver class to your agent nodes.
-*how Puppet Enteprise enforces the desired state you specified in the PE console.
+*how Puppet Enteprise enforces the desired state you specified in the Puppet Enterprise console.

 ###Slide 3